 Single parenting is hard.
 Today I started feeling like I might be getting sick, maybe food poisoning or flu.
 I was struck by this fact: I have no idea what I would do if I got very, very sick and my children needed me to take care of them.
 Certainly, I could call their father.
 But, he’s a couple hours away now.
 It’s the obvious choice, but it just hit me hard today as I was worried I might keep feeling worse.

 I’ve been trying to settle on the moments where I can be truly present with my daughters.
-When Maya was a baby and a toddler I spent hours and hours just being with her.
-Althea doesn’t get that kind of time with me.
+When Baby1 was a baby and a toddler I spent hours and hours just being with her.
+Baby2 doesn’t get that kind of time with me.
 I’ve tried to make more time like that.
-It turns out it’s not only Althea missing out (though I’m very sure that Althea’s life, while different than Maya’s, is rich and secure in its own way) but it’s me.
+It turns out it’s not only Baby2 missing out (though I’m very sure that Baby2’s life, while different than Baby1’s, is rich and secure in its own way) but it’s me.
 I forgot how much I thrive on slowing down to a child’s pace.
 Putting everything (everything) on a shelf and just being.
 It’s bliss when I let myself be there.